 How Casinos, Lotteries, And Sports Leagues Have Shaped Sports Betting Laws

 On May 14, 2018, a single state, Nevada, was offering single-game sports betting.
-Fast forward to today and that number has grown to 14 states.
-Six more states, as well as the District of Columbia, have also legalized sports betting and are progressing towards a launch.
+Fast forward to today and most states have legalized sports betting.

-Suffice it to say, legal sports betting in the US is here to stay.
+Suffice it to say, legal sports betting in the USA is here to stay.

 Stakeholders include daily fantasy sports companies, European operators, and media companies, but the big-three stakeholders are: